camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 ### Migrating to the Tomcat 10 Docker Image

 If your application uses a Docker image based on `Tomcat 9`, you need to perform the above migration steps yourself before your application is compatible with the `jakarta` namespace changes the new Tomcat version introduces.

+### CDI and Weld issues

+In deployment scenarios involving one or more process applications with managed beans, classloading issues may occur if the WELD library is directly embedded in the WAR or process application deployment.
+To resolve this, it is recommended to relocate the WELD library from the WAR or process application deployment to the Tomcat server's library folder.